 A conflict of interest exists when the private interest of a director, officer or other employee interferes -- or even appears to interfere -- with the interests of the Company.
 A conflict of interest can arise when a director, officer, or other employee takes actions or has interests that may make it difficult to perform his or her duties to the Company objectively and effectively.
 Conflicts of interest may also arise when a director, officer, other employee or a member of one of their families receives improper personal benefits as a result of his or her position in the Company.
+When possible, conflicts of interest should be avoided.
+When conflicts do arise (for example, regarding the setting of an employee's own compensation), the director, officer or other employee must ensure that all decisions on behalf of the Company regarding the matter are made by persons who have no conflict and who are fully informed as to the circumstances that might constitute the conflict of interest.

 The following are some common (but by no means all) situations in which a conflict of interest may arise: